 Our school HAS NOT BEEN GIVEN ONE OF THESE LABELS.

 Some of the key challenges for our school, as seen in our combined report are the number of students at the proficiency level of learning.
 We have a high percentage of students that are partially proficient.
 These students on the cusp of proficiency in both ELA and Math should benefit from our key initiatives.
 We are using both our School Improvement Plan and Title I interventions to address student needs.
 The SI plan involves specific teaching strategies to affect student achievement such as the use of Lexia Core 5 as a resource for teaching foundational reading skills.
 We are also in the second year of implementing the new district Wonders, reading curriculum.
 In addition to classroom learning opportunities at Dye, we are able to provide several Title I programs that offer multiple interventions for extra academic support in the areas of reading and math.
-We are also able to provide after school support with homework and enrichment activities through YouthQuest afterschool programming.

 State law requires that we also report additional information.

 - Students that live within the designated school boundaries are able to attend Dye Elementary School.
 Additionally, parents may complete forms for In-District Schools for Choice if they reside within the Carman-Ainsworth Community Schools district boundaries.
 For families who are not residents of Carman-Ainsworth Community School, they may apply through the district’s limited choice program.